VanAxe/tail-number/README.md

 ![](./media/tail-number.jpg)

-Tail numbers allow you to identify individual planes, even if they mostly look all the same.
+Tail numbers allow you to identify individual planes, even if they look all very similar.

-This program means to automate or simplify most operations related to upstream dependency management in loosely coupled automated CI/CD pipelines with systems like Concourse.
+This program means to automate or simplify most operations related to upstream dependency management in loosely coupled CI/CD pipelines.
+Specifically this program is built with love for Concourse.

-Tail number centers around two types of operations :
+Tail-number centers around two types of operations :

-* __Dependency operations__ which focus on managing upstream dependency and version bumps.
+* __Dependency operations__ which focuses on managing upstream dependency and version bumps.

 * __Branch operations__ which focuses on performing validation on commits and merging branches.

 ## Installation

-Use a binary appropriate for your platform from the _Releases_ page or `make build && sudo make install`.
+Use a binary appropriate for your platform from the [Releases](https://github.com/VanAxe/tail-number/releases) page or `make build && sudo make install`.

 ## Usage